ryco117/yaslapi/README.md

 # yaslapi

-yaslapi is a Rust library that provides safe bindings to the [Yet Another Scripting Language (YASL)](https://github.com/yasl-lang/yasl) API.
+yaslapi is a Rust library that provides safe idiomatic wrapper for the [Yet Another Scripting Language (YASL)](https://github.com/yasl-lang/yasl) API.

 ## Installation
+First, you must have CMake and a C compiler installed so that YASL can be compiled locally.
 To install yaslapi, add the following to your `Cargo.toml` file:

 ```toml